ethannij/ethannij-overlay/README.md

 The ebuilds themselves are mostly adapted from the aur PKGBUILD.

-So far I am yet to include any init scripts or .desktop files.
+So far I am yet to include any init scripts.

+Thanks to https://github.com/nerd for helping me clean the existing OTD-bin ebuild as well as suggesting solutions for the source builds

 ## wine-osu
 I found an interesting project here (https://blog.thepoon.fr/osuLinuxAudioLatency/#adjusting-latency) where ThePooN covers a version of wine they created to minimize audio latency in osu.